 Prerequisite(s): AGR 162 or permission of instructor.

 This course is for students who have limited or no experience in equestrian competition in the stock seat discipline.
 This course may not be taken concurrently with AGR 264.
 May be repeated for a total of 2 hours.
 Course fee.

-Credit hours: 1 Lecture contact hours: 0 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 0 2 Upon demand